Yonava/RhymeTime/docs/sockets.md

 <br>
 <b>Data in Payload</b> pauseState: { playerName: string, wantsToSkip: boolean }
 <br>
-Used by players to vote on whether to skip the tutorial playing on host screen
+Used by players to vote on whether to skip the tutorial playing on host